superbolt-x/Talk-to-Metabase-SB/developer-guide.md

-# SuperMetabase MCP Developer Guide
+# Talk to Metabase MCP Developer Guide

-This document provides comprehensive guidance for developers who will be implementing or modifying tools in the SuperMetabase MCP server project.
+This document provides comprehensive guidance for developers who will be implementing or modifying tools in the Talk to Metabase MCP server project.

 ## Project Overview

-SuperMetabase is an MCP (Model Context Protocol) server that integrates Claude with Metabase, allowing Claude to interact with Metabase resources.
+Talk to Metabase is an MCP (Model Context Protocol) server that integrates Claude with Metabase, allowing Claude to interact with Metabase resources.
 The server follows the Model Context Protocol specification to expose Metabase functionality as tools that Claude can use.

 ### Key Components